-Terms and Conditions
+Terms and Conditions 2.

-1. Introduction to Clear Regular Invest
+1. Introduction to FlexInvest

-Clear Regular Invest is a regular payment unit-linked life insurance savings plan.
-This means your regular payments are used to buy units in our range of funds.
+This is a lump sum unit-linked life insurance investment plan.
+This means your payments are used to buy units in a fund that you choose to invest in.
 The value of your plan is then linked to the value of the units in our funds.
-Clear Regular Invest is a great way to regularly save.